 Furthermore, we also investigated the influence of sympatry on body mass, which could be a confounding explanation for the observed patterns (Smaers et al. 2021).
 We found that the evolutionary history of body mass is best explained by MC models (Supplementary Figure S6).
 In other words, species in sympatry tend to diverge towards being large or small.
-There is thus no overall linear relationship of the whole body mass with sympatry, explaining why we found no effect of sympatry variables on body mass in PGLS; see Supplementary Table S2).
+There is thus no overall linear relationship between body mass and sympatry, explaining why we found no effect of sympatry variables on body mass in PGLS; Supplementary Tables S2 and S7).